Want to fight for the public interest and social justice?

 __________________________________________________________________

-October 18, 2021: Lateral litigation associates (three-to-ten years of litigation and clerkship)—posted on a rolling basis until filled.
+Lateral litigation associates (two-to-ten years of litigation and judicial clerkship)—posted on a rolling basis until filled

-Applicants must have at least three-to-ten years of litigation experience, which may include judicial clerkships, although those with federal-judicial-clerkship experience may be considered even if they have less than three years of experience.
+Applicants must have at least two-to-ten years of litigation experience, which may include judicial clerkships, although those with federal-judicial-clerkship experience may be considered even if they have less than two years of experience.

 We seek the following attributes: